 Who is this book for?
 For those stuck in bad relationships who keep having drama in their love lives.
-Most of women with this problem come from what Norwood unsubtly calls “dysfunctional families”.
-I think that this label makes many people cringe and is quite unfortunate as no one wants to think about their family in this way.
-What the author means by the term is actually unhealthy which I think is much easier to accept as the problem doesn’t only appear in families with domestic and substance abuse present.
-When a mother is jealous of her daughter, when she’s overly controlling or when she’s harsh and critical it isn’t healthy or beneficial for a child’s emotional development.
-Similarly, when a father is emotionally or physically absent, “funny” but actually cruel or uninterested it’s also unhealthy for a developing ego.
+Most women with this problem come from what Norwood, somewhat harshly, calls “dysfunctional families”.
+I think that this label is quite unfortunate as no one wants to think about their family in this way.
+What the author really means by the term is “unhealthy”.
+The problem doesn’t only appear in families with domestic and substance abuse present.
+It’s enough that a mother is jealous of her daughter, overly controlling or harsh and critical for it to be a problem to a child’s emotional development.
+Similarly, when a father is emotionally or physically absent or always striving to be “funny” but actually coming off as cruel it’s also unhealthy for a developing ego.

-Norwood explains how these traits live on as the child becomes a woman.
-She describes numerous examples from her practice to show how these females behave as adults, reproducing the patterns of their childhood in love life.
+Norwood explains how such early developed traits live on as a child becomes a woman.
+She describes numerous examples from her practice to show how these females behave as adults, reproducing the patterns of their childhood in adult love life.
 To some of them the reader will be able to relate to other not really, but it’s good to read the whole book to understand the phenomenon fully.
-In short, women who love too much do anything for a man who can give them the same treatment they received in childhood – they need to perform to be loved.
+In short, women who love too much would do anything for a man just to be loved.
+The men they choose give them the same treatment they received in childhood – they need to perform to be loved.

 It also reminds me of a book formerly reviewed by #englishrosiee “Why Men Love Bitches” but the latter is much more superficial.
 It explains to you how to behave without getting stuck in certain scenarios but doesn’t look into reasons of why you’re interested to get into bad relationship at the first place.
 “Women Who Love Too Much” is much better as it looks at the issues behind the behaviours rather than at the behaviours themselves.

 Who would I recommend this book to?
 To anyone who feels they may have an issue with men.
-It’s difficult to admit theses things to yourself and even more challenging to actually address them.
-I can just tell you from my experience that they won’t disappear on their own and you’ll never find the right man to help you feel loved and fulfilled.
+It’s difficult to admit these things to yourself and even more challenging to actually address them.
+I can just tell you from my own experience that they won’t disappear on their own and you’ll never find the right man to help you feel loved and fulfilled.
 You have to start loving yourself and admit your self worth before you can accept someone’s love and love them back.
 This book may be your first step on the way to do so.